Introduction to Vardzia

 - Vardzia is a 12th-century cave monastery located in Georgia.

-- It was founded by Queen Tamar and is a UNESCO World Heritage site.
+- It was developed by Queen Tamar and is part of the Vardzia Historical–Architectural Museum-Reserve.

 - The complex includes over 600 rooms, churches, and living quarters carved into the cliff face.